z80/inertial_aim_injector/readme.md

 |---------|---------|
 | ![Image A](docs/01.jpg) | ![Image B](docs/02.jpg) |

+Constant overshooting?
+Frustrating undershooting?
-Constant overshooting.
-Frustrating undershooting.
-The endless struggle to place the crosshair exactly on target.
-Thumbsticks that refuse to obey your intent.
-Another great game launches - only for you to discover it does not support inertial aiming.
+The endless struggle to place the crosshair exactly on target?
+Thumbsticks that refuse to obey your intent?
+Another great game launches - only for you to discover it does not support inertial aiming?

 Looks familiar?

-Scenes like these are happening all over the galazy right now!
+**Scenes like these are happening all over the galaxy right now!**

 But there is a way forward.
 Forget the fight against clumsy thumbsticks.